Dimi15/terminal-chess-game/README.md

 Here's how you typically change the font in common terminals:

 * **Windows Terminal (Recommended for Windows):** Open Settings (`Ctrl + ,`), navigate to "Profiles" -> "Defaults," and under "Text" -> "Font face," select a suitable font.
-* **Windows Command Prompt/PowerShell:** Right-click the title bar, select "Properties," go to the "Font" tab, and choose a Unicode-supporting font like "DejaVu Sans Mono" or "Consolas" (if it works for you).
+* **Windows Command Prompt/PowerShell:** Right-click the title bar, select "Properties," go to the "Font" tab, and choose a Unicode-supporting font like "DejaVu Sans Mono".
 * **Linux/macOS Terminals (e.g., GNOME Terminal, iTerm2, Kitty):** Look for "Preferences" or "Settings" in your terminal application's menu, find the "Profiles" or "Appearance" section, and change the font there.

 ---